 - Vanilla extract.
 Best way to bring all the flavors together.

 - Granulated sugar.
-Is added at the end to provide a crunchy texture and prevents the cashews from sticking to each other.
+Is added at the end to provide a crunchy texture and prevent the cashews from sticking together.

 If you are out of ingredients or have a preference, here are some substitutions options: